 - Bottom up: Testing takes place from the bottom of the control flow upwards.
 Components or systems are substituted by drivers.

-- Functional incremental: Integration and testing takes place on the basis of the functions nad functionalities, as documented in the functional specification.
+- Functional incremental: Integration and testing takes place on the basis of the functions and functionalities, as documented in the functional specification.